sa-tre/satre-specification/docs/source/pillars/data_management.md

   - Mandatory
 * - 3.5.5.
   - You should publish details of your security testing strategy and, where possible, the results of each test.
-  - Knowledge that regular security testing occurs will help to ensure stakeholders, including researchers and data providers, can trust that the data they work with or are responsible for is secure within a TRE.
+  - Knowledge that regular security testing occurs will help to ensure stakeholders, including researchers and {ref}`data provider <data_roles>`s, can trust that the data they work with or are responsible for is secure within a TRE.
     If security flaws are identified in a test, it may not be sensible to publicise these until a fix is in place.
   - Recommended
 ```